-With the S&P 500 Index moving closer to our year-end 2019 target of 3,000, coupled with the slightly softer economic and profit growth outlook in recent months, we have moved our equity recommendation back to market weight.
+We maintain our year-end 2019 fair value target for the S&P 500 Index of 3,000.
+Despite a slight reduction in our 2019 S&P 500 earnings forecast and heightened trade tensions, we maintain our market weight equities recommendation.
 We expect attractive relative valuations compared with growth to help buoy value stocks.
 We expect a transition to large cap market leadership and away from small caps in 2019 as the economic cycle ages, trade issues may be resolved, and the U.S. dollar potentially hits resistance.
-Our positive emerging markets (EM) view is based on a solid economic growth trajectory, favorable demographics, attractive valuations, and an impending U.S.-China trade agreement.
+Our positive emerging markets (EM) view is based on solid economic growth, favorable demographics, attractive valuations, and our expectation that the United States and China will reach a trade agreement in the coming months.